dinuta/jinja2docker/README.md

 Example {{yourYamlVariableHere | yaml | safe }}

 ## Additional flexibility & base image inheritance
--  !Verify the Dockerfile in order to check the python packages installed inside.
+-  !
+Verify the Dockerfile in order to check the python packages installed inside.
 -  Override the ```render.py``` file (you must use this file name) in /home/dev/bin/ in order to execute your own logic.
--  If no support exists in the current image use this as base image and add your python packages using pip commands.
+-  If no support exists in the current image use this as base image and add your needed python packages

 ## Limitations
 -  big chunks of yaml data can't be pasted into the jinja2 template files.
 Currently no yaml filter exists in jinja2.